mbuche/N-Link-Pendulum/README.md

 The function p48_animate.m animates the system in real time.
 In the same section, the user can specify whether to include a timer and hinges in the animation, as well as a timescale to slow down or speed up the animation with respect to real time.

 The function p48_gif.m then creates an .gif of the animation.
 This function calls gif.m created by Chad Greene, obtained from MATLAB central at https://www.mathworks.com/matlabcentral/fileexchange/63239-gif.

+## History

+This was my final project for the course "MAE 5730: Intermediate Dynamics and Vibrations" at Cornell University in the fall of 2017.
+On the set of problems provided for the semester, this was number 48.
+My final report is included here, which discusses some of the mathematical framework necessary to derive the equations of motion.
+I also included a problem from our final exam (3 links), as well as a bonus part (N-links) I added afterward.
+These two problems explain why for certain initial conditions, link masses, and link moments of inertia, the links remain in-line, and the set of pendulum links behave as one large pendulum.
+The stability of this case is not analyzed, but may be in the future.